bazelbuild/rules_swift/doc/explicit_modules.md

 for more details.

-Expression evaluation still requires the `.swiftmodule` and `.pcm` files at their original or remapped locations. `swift_binary` and `swift_test` include these files in their default outputs, including private and implicit dependencies, so they are downloaded with `--remote_download_outputs=toplevel`.
-If you link through other binary rules, your build or debugger integration must make these files available locally.
+Expression evaluation still requires the `.swiftmodule` and `.pcm` files at their original or remapped locations.
+Your build or debugger integration must make these files available locally.

 ## Using explicit dependencies